Posted on October 3, 2017 | | Categories: Managed File Transfer

 The cloud as we know it grows more prominent by the day.
 As more and more organizations move their applications, data, and file transfers to a cloud platform and start looking for a way to secure their data off-premises, integratable MFT solutions become a valuable asset.

 Managed file transfer software not only secure data in transit and at rest, they align with cost-saving strategies for companies that plan full or hybrid migration to the cloud.
-The right MFT solution should deploy on common cloud computing platforms, like Microsoft Azure and Amazon Web Services, run on multiple operating systems, and support popular file transfer and encryption protocols.
+The right MFT solution should deploy on common cloud computing platforms, like Microsoft Azure and Amazon Web Services, run on multiple operating systems (so whether you need a Windows, IBM i, or Linux MFT solution specifically, you will be covered), and support popular file transfer and encryption protocols.
 Optionally, you can also search for software that monitors folders in the cloud (like Amazon S3 buckets) and pulls/syncs updates automatically.

 Some MFT software can be 100% deployed to the cloud, leaving you with nothing to run in house.
 Others can integrate with your cloud computing platform of choice while still being monitored from a central, browser-based interface.
 Determine which type you’re looking for before your search, but don’t be afraid to ask questions!
 Many companies are happy to talk with potential customers and figure out a solution that works best for them.